Login

 2007-05-10 2007-06-05

-Access policy
+Data Access

 Confidentiality

-Cameroon's survey and census data constitute an important component of the information heritage.
+yes Cameroon's survey and census data constitute an important component of the information heritage.
 To constitute it, significant public resources have been committed.
 The management of these resources is the responsibility of the National Institute of Statistics (INS) which coordinates the National Statistical Information System.
 They are intended for the use of public authorities, donors, the private sector and civil society for their own activities and / or their contribution to the development of the country.
-In view of their cost, certain users will be asked to participate in making this data available to them.
-It is for this reason that the financial resources of the INS include, in addition to State subsidies, non-reimbursable donations and loans, a component of the sale of publications.

 Access conditions

-The request for access to the data of this survey must be made through the site http://nada.stat.cm or at the email address [email protected]
+The request for access to the data of this survey must be made through the site http://nada.stat.cm or at the email address [email protected].

 Any partial or total reproduction of this document requires authorization.